vermastutz/US-Power-Outages/README.md

 ></iframe>

 Our observed TVD is 0.034, since that corresponds to a **p-value of 0.366** i.e greater than the typical significance level of 0.05, we **fail to reject the null hypothesis**.
-This indicates that the missingness in 'CUSTOMERS.AFFECTED' is **not significantly dependent** on 'CLIMATE.CATEGORY', or we can say that the distribution of climate category is the same when customers affected is missing and not missing
+This indicates that the missingness in 'CUSTOMERS.AFFECTED' is **not significantly dependent** on 'CLIMATE.CATEGORY', or we can say that the distribution of climate category is the same when customers affected is missing and not missing.

+Thus the missingness of CUSTOMERS.AFFECTED is **Missing Completely at Random** (MCAR)